Data and Methodology#

 Material for Treatment#

-A material for treatment is a by-product of activities that needs a further treatment before being able to replace other materials.
+In BONSAI we use a definition of waste that was initially introduced in the FORWAST project.
+Waste refers to material for treatment that is a by-product of activities that needs a further treatment before being able to replace other materials.

 Materials for treatment include waste flows but also scraps that are sold by activities who gain some revenues.
-Often the term waste is used in BONSAI to indicate material for treatment.
+In some occasion, for simplicity, the term waste is still used in BONSAI but indicates a material for treatment.
 Material for treatment are never a reference flow of an activity .

 Food waste#